 Broadway Market is famous for the array of artisan food stalls.
 You can buy bread, cakes, fruit and veg to take home for later.
 Or you can treat yourself to some of the delicious street food and eat it in London Fields which is at the top of the street.
 I’ll tell you about some of the vendors who are likely to be there so you will have an idea of what to expect.

 Street Food: A few of the eat on the street options include Banh Mi 11 who make fresh Vietnamese baguettes.
 We tried an Indian thali from Gujarati Rasoi.
-Hot salt beef and wraps can be bought from the Jewish Deli.
-Fried chicken wings from Lord of the Wings (love the name).
+Hot salt beef and wraps can be purchased from the Jewish Deli.
+The Fried chicken wings from Lord of the Wings (love the name) are very popular.
 Try Sushi from the Temaki Bros or Lebanese falafel by Urban Falafel.

 Indian Street Food

-Bakery: German style breads and cakes by Artisan Foods and specialty breads by South London Levian Bakery.
+Bakery: German-style bread and cakes by Artisan Foods and speciality loaves of bread by South London Levian Bakery.
 The cutest cannoli bites from Casa Cannoli.
-Delectable doughnuts by Crosstown.
-Plenty of delicious brownies by Bad Brownie.
-Heaps of cakes by Eat ‘n Mess.
-If you’re mad about meringues seek out the Meringue Girls.
-Fancy an ice cream head to Nonna’s Gelato.
+Delicious doughnuts by Crosstown.
+Bad Brownie makes beautiful brownies.
+You will find heaps of cakes at Eat ‘n Mess.
+If you’re mad about meringues, seek out the Meringue Girls.
+If you fancy an ice-cream head to Nonna’s Gelato.
 There are many more baked goods and confectionary so that sweet tooth of yours will be satisfied.